 All transactions denominated in a currency other than the euro are recorded at the exchange rate prevailing at the transaction date.
 At the balance sheet closing date:

-- All items in the balance sheet denominated in a currency other than the euro, with the exception of bank deposits, securities and short-term receivables, are individually valued at the lower of the value, the historic exchange rate, or the value determined on the basis of exchange rates prevailing at the balance sheet closing date. - All liabilities denominated in a currency other than the euro, with the exception of short-term debt, are valued individually at the higher of the value, the historic exchange rate, or the value determined on the basis of exchange rates prevailing at the balance sheet closing date. - Bank deposits, securities, receivables and short-term debt, by their liquid nature, denominated in a currency other than the euro, are valued at the exchange rate prevailing at the balance sheet closing date.
+- All assets denominated in a currency other than the euro, with the exception of bank deposits, securities and short-term receivables, are individually valued at the lower of the value, the historical exchange rate, or the value determined on the basis of exchange rates prevailing at the balance sheet closing date. - All liabilities denominated in a currency other than the euro, with the exception of short-term debt, are valued individually at the higher of the value, the historical exchange rate, or the value determined on the basis of exchange rates prevailing at the balance sheet closing date. - Bank deposits, securities, receivables and short-term debt, by their liquid nature, denominated in a currency other than the euro, are valued at the exchange rate prevailing at the balance sheet closing date. - All fixed assets denominated in a currency other than the euro are translated to euro at the historical exchange rate prevailing at the transaction date.
+At the balance sheet date, these fixed assets remain translated at the historical exchange rate.

-Revenues and expenses in currencies other than the euro are translated into euros at the exchange rate prevailing at the transaction dates.
-Thus, only realised foreign exchange gains and losses and unrealised foreign exchange losses, are recognised in the income statement.
+Revenues and expenses in currencies other than the euro are translated to euro at the exchange rate prevailing at the transaction dates.
+Thus, only realised foreign exchange gains and losses and unrealised foreign exchange losses, are recognised in the profit and loss account.